Training Program

 • Talk honestly about the performance and maintainability trade-offs of the block era with a client or a CTO who is asking the right questions.

-1. theme.json as a design-system contract.
+1. Treat theme.json as a design-system contract, not a file you copied off a gist.
 Tokens, settings, styles, and the per-block override surface.
 Where it replaces the work you used to do in CSS, where it complements that work, and where you still need a custom stylesheet without apologising for it.

-2. Patterns, reusable blocks, synced patterns.
-Three things, three jobs.
+2. Reach for the right reuse primitive every time instead of defaulting to last project’s.
+Patterns, reusable blocks, and synced patterns are three things with three jobs.
 Picking the right one for a content team that ships, not for a demo.
 Block variations and the parts of the block API editors actually touch.

-3. Building a custom block end to end. block.json as the contract. @wordpress/scripts for the build.
+3. Ship a custom dynamic block end to end and take it back to your codebase. block.json as the contract. @wordpress/scripts for the build.
 Static markup versus render.php for dynamic blocks.
 Server-side rendering when it matters and when it does not.
 Shipping it as part of a plugin without polluting the editor.

-4. The Interactivity API and FSE, on the merits.
-Where the Interactivity API earns its weight and where a fifteen-line vanilla-JS handler is still the right answer.
+4. Decide when the Interactivity API and FSE earn their weight, with numbers.
+Where the Interactivity API pays off and where a fifteen-line vanilla-JS handler is still the right answer.
 FSE template parts when they pay back, and the maintainability ceiling I have hit on real client sites.
-Performance budgets and the trade-offs, with numbers.
+Performance budgets and the trade-offs, on screen.

 Real examples we’ll work through